Itumeleng Khune Biography: Age, Car, Wife, Net Worth, Salary, Latest Transfer News Now, Wikipedia

 Terror Sephoa, a youth coach, noticed him diving for footballs that had missed the mark and converted him to a goalie.
 He was promoted to the first team in 2004.
 Khune eventually received his chance in the early stages of the 2007–08 season, three years after joining the club with the departure of the team’s first-choice goalkeeper, Rowen Fernandez to after he moved to the German club, Arminia Bielefeld.

 Itumeleng Khune was promoted to number one by then-Chiefs coach Muhsin Ertugral because of injury to the seasoned Emile Baron.
 On August 25, 2007, he made his PSL debut against Jomo Cosmos.
 His debut season in the Premier League was a huge success, with multiple match-winning performances for his team earning him a slew of individual honors, and Chiefs having the league’s best defensive record, conceding only 19 goals in 30 games.

 Despite the fact that Chiefs finished third in the rankings and won the MTN Championship in his second season, he struggled to rediscover his earlier form and consistency.

 Unfortunately, Itumeleng Khune was sidelined for three months during the 2009–10 season due to a finger injury, giving backup goalkeeper, Arthur Bartman the opportunity to play regularly in his place.

-He took over as captain from Jimmy Tau in October 2011.
-His best season was the 2012–13, when he led his team to a league and cup double.
+He took over as captain of Jimmy Tau in October 2011.
+His best season was 2012–13 when he led his team to a league and cup double.
 He was also named to Goal.com’s 2013 edition of Goal50, a list of the greatest players in the world in 2013.

 Khune was South Africa’s first-choice goalkeeper in the 2009 FIFA Confederations Cup.
 In the group stages, he saved a penalty against Spanish great David Villa.